elope /ɪˈləʊp/, verb

 - to run away with a lover.

-We believe in the power and the beauty of marriage and we believe that your marriage is a union to be celebrated, and celebrated in the most intimate and personal fashion.
+what is an elopement • we believe in the power and the beauty of marriage and we believe that your marriage is a union to be celebrated, and celebrated in the most intimate and personal fashion.

-Our celebrants and photographers are the best in the planet, so their best availability is on a weekday, sometimes on weekends, and they are experts at creating elopements.
+our collective • of your celebrant, Josh Withers, and photographers are the best in the planet, so their best availability is on a weekday, sometimes on weekends, and they are experts at creating elopements.